keras-team/governance/rfcs/20190502-preprocessing-layers.md

 #### Custom training loops

-When writing custom training loops, the user must manually do the lifting the the preprocessing stage in the data pipeline:
+When writing custom training loops, the user must manually do the lifting of the preprocessing stage into the data pipeline:

 ```python
 model = Model(...)